Alternative formulation of the macroscopic field equations in a linear magneto-dielectric medium: Lagrangian field theory and spacetime setting: Lagrangian Density

 and new spatial variables

-Although we can retain the spatial and temporal dependences of the components of the refractive index, in this work we have adopted limits in which these dependences can be neglected in order to proceed with the fundamental physical issues without unnecessarily complicated formulas.
-We write a material Laplacian operator
+based on the way the electric and magnetic indices of refraction appear in the Lagrangian density.
+Although we can retain the spatial and temporal dependencies of the components of the refractive index, in this work we have adopted the limit of an isotropic homogeneous medium in which these dependence's can be neglected in order to proceed with the fundamental physical issues.
+As always, we can treat a piecewise homogeneous medium by using the homogeneous theory plus boundary conditions.
+Further, we have specified conditions that allow dispersion to be treated to lowest order and velocity-dependent anisotropy to be neglected.